HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 Updating files: 100% (411/411), done.
 ```

-Run the `hpc_install_or_update.sh` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
+Run the `hpc_install_or_update` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
 This script will prompt the user asking for the location to place the `flepiMoP` clone and the name of the conda environment that it will create.
 If this is your first time using this script accepting the defaults is the quickest way to get started.
 Also, expect this script to take a while the first time that you run it.

 ```
-$ ./flepiMoP/build/hpc_install_or_update.sh <cluster-name>
+$ ./flepiMoP/build/hpc_install_or_update <cluster-name>
 ```

 Remove the temporary clone of the `flepiMoP` repository created before.
 This step is not required, but does help alleviate confusion later.